YuriPaglierani/Hamiltonian-Neural-Networks-Pendulums/data/double_pendulum/README.md

 ### Overview

-This dataset contains simulated trajectories for a batch of 150 double pendulum systems.
+This dataset contains simulated trajectories for a batch of 300 double pendulum systems.
 It is designed for training and testing Hamiltonian Neural Networks (HNNs) on learning the dynamics of a more complex physical system compared to the single pendulum, including energy conservation principles and phase space dynamics.

 ### Dataset Specifications
 - **Format**: PyTorch tensor saved as a .pt file
-- **Size**: Approximately 6.10 MB for 150 trajectories
+- **Size**: Approximately 6.10 MB for 300 trajectories
-- **Dimensions**: (num_trajectories, trajectory_length, 14)
+- **Dimensions**: (num_trajectories, trajectory_length, 16)
-- **num_trajectories**: Number of unique double pendulum simulations (default: 150)
+- **num_trajectories**: Number of unique double pendulum simulations (default: 300)
-- **trajectory_length**: Number of time steps in each trajectory (default: 46)
+- **trajectory_length**: Number of time steps in each trajectory (default: 61)
-- **16**: Each time step contains [theta1, theta2, p1, p2, m1, m2, l1, l2, g, theta1_dot, theta2_dot, p1_dot, p2_dot, E]
+- **16**: Each time step contains [theta1, theta2, p1, p2, m1, m2, l1, l2, g, theta1_dot, theta2_dot, p1_dot, p2_dot, K, U, E]

 #### Data Components:
 0-1. *theta1, theta2*: Angular displacements (radians)